 Summary of Features

-Substantial new build home (3,427 sq ft) built and finished to a high standard
+Substantial newly built farmhouse (3,427 sq ft) finished to a high standard

-Spacious kitchen/breakfast room, separate dining room, large walk-in larder, utility room
+Spacious kitchen/breakfast room, separate dining room, walk-in larder, utility room

 Large sitting room with feature stone fireplace and fitted alcove shelving

 2 further reception rooms and flat over garage, offering versatile accommodation